wanderwaltz/wanderwaltz.github.io/_posts/2016-03-27-web-design-with-a-coding-mentality.md

 ---
-title: Web Design with a Coding Mentality
+title: Web Design with a Coding Mentality (outdated)
 description: "Managing a Jekyll blog from a programmer's perspective."
 date: 2016-03-27 20:39:00 +0600
 tags: [Meta]